pyladies/info/README.md

 **I want to start a local PyLadies chapter.**

 At the moment this is not possible.
 We are currently revising our PyLadies chapter policy.
 We hope to have a new policy in place soon.
-Once the policy is set, we will be creating Google Forms, and it will be made available from our main website.
+Once the new policy is set, we will be creating Google Forms, and it will be made available from our main website.
 In the meantime, please join us in [Slack](https://slackin.pyladies.com/) and join the #prospective-organizers channel.